january-msemakweli/MDF-Eye-Surgeries-Impact-Report-2024/index.md

 A total of **1,471 patients** received eye care services across five locations: Masasi TC, Korogwe TC, Nachingwea, Kondoa DC, and Ifakara.
 The majority of procedures (80%) were Small Incision Cataract Surgeries (SICS), addressing the leading cause of preventable blindness in the region.
 The camps achieved an impressive **93.1% success rate** in improving visual acuity to functional levels (6/12 or better) by one month post-operation.

-The data demonstrates remarkable improvement in patients' vision, with 65.6% experiencing significant improvement and 17.5% showing moderate improvement in visual acuity.
-These results highlight the Foundation's substantial contribution to reducing the burden of visual impairment in Tanzania and improving the quality of life for thousands of individuals.

 ## Background